influxdata/docs-v2/content/influxdb/cloud-serverless/process-data/visualize/grafana.md

 {{% note %}}
 #### Map databases and retention policies to buckets

-To query {{% cloud-name %}} with InfluxQL, first map database and retention policy (DBRP) combinations to your InfluxDB Cloud buckets.
+To query {{% product-name %}} with InfluxQL, first map database and retention policy (DBRP) combinations to your InfluxDB Cloud buckets.
 For more information, see [Map databases and retention policies to buckets](/influxdb/cloud-serverless/query-data/influxql/dbrp/).
 {{% /note %}}